Ameer Abdullah: Regular season

+Postseason

 Personal life

 Abdullah was born on June 13, 1993, in Homewood, Alabama.
 He is the son of Kareem and Aisha Abdullah, and the youngest of nine children.
 He was a History major in college.
 His father, Kareem, is an imam and serves as a religious advisor to his son.

 Abdullah is Muslim.
 He prays five times a day and fasts during Ramadan, including during football season.
-Abdullah has stated that fasting during Ramadan helps his performance, stating that "It gives a lot of Muslim athletes an opportunity to focus on your mental toughness and discipline...At the close of Ramadan it’s always good for me because I’m at my best state mentally.
-This year, it’s great that it’s during OTAs (organized team activities) and ends right before training camp because it allows me to go into camp mentally strong and with a clear mind.”
+Abdullah has stated that fasting during Ramadan helps his performance, stating that "It gives a lot of Muslim athletes an opportunity to focus on your mental toughness and discipline...At the close of Ramadan it's always good for me because I'm at my best state mentally.
+This year [2017], it's great that it's during OTAs (organized team activities) and ends right before training camp because it allows me to go into camp mentally strong and with a clear mind."